HoldStrong02/my-app/README.md

 ## Installation

-1.Clone the repository:
+1. Clone the repository:

 ### `git clone <repository_url>`

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ### `cd my-app`

-3.Install the dependencies:
+3. Install the dependencies:

 ## Usage

-1.Start the development server:
+1. Start the development server:

 ### `npm start`

-2.Open your browser and visit http://localhost:3000 to access the Online Kino Arena website.
+2. Open your browser and visit http://localhost:3000 to access the Online Kino Arena website.

 ## Screenshots